 Step 2) Right-click the selection and choose ‘Put Back’.
 All the selected files restore from Trash to their original location.

 Step 3) Alternatively, you can drag and drop the deleted files from Trash to the Desktop or anywhere in Finder.

-When you delete your Word, Excel, or PowerPoint files permanently from your Mac then you can restore them using their duplicate copy.
+When you delete your Word, Excel, or PowerPoint files permanently from your Mac, restore them using their duplicate copy.
 Fortunately, macOS provides the Time Machine app with every Mac device that takes incremental backup of Macintosh HD to an external backup drive.

-If you’ve set up a Time Machine backup drive; have selected the “Back Up Automatically” checkbox; and always keep your Time Machine backup drive connected to your Mac, either via physical wire or wirelessly, then your Mac performs incremental backup during its stipulated time—hourly, daily, and weekly.
+Suppose you’ve set up a Time Machine backup drive and selected the “Back Up Automatically” checkbox.
+Also, you’ve kept your Time Machine backup drive connected to your Mac, either via physical wire or wirelessly.
+Then, your Mac performs the incremental backup during its stipulated time—hourly, daily, and weekly.

-By using the Time Machine backup drive, you can restore your deleted ‘Office for Mac’ files.
-Steps are as follows:
+Using the Time Machine backup drive, you can restore the deleted ‘Office for Mac’ files.
+The steps are as follows:

 Step 1) Make sure your Time Machine backup drive is connected to your Mac.